Maritime History Lectures

-I have also been a keynote speaker at conferences and events including two engagements at the Cancer Council’s annual fundraising luncheon at the Hilton Hotel.
+I have also been a keynote speaker at conferences and events including engagements for the Cancer Council at the Hilton Hotel.

 “It is always a joy to have Chris with us with his seemingly-limitless knowledge and expertise on all things ocean liner, which he carries with humour, warmth and authority.
 Chris is able to explore the incredible stories of the great liners in a down-to-earth and clear way that relates to those with considerable existing maritime knowledge and none at all.
 The only downside for us in Southampton is that he lives 9,000 miles away.”

 Andy Skinner | SeaCity Museum | Southampton City Council.